Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 December 2026 Coming soon Monthly update planned.

-Thailand tourism in Q1 2026: where does the country stand?
+Thailand tourism from January to April 2026: where does the country stand?

-Line chart showing international tourist arrivals in Thailand from January to March 2026: 3.28 million in January, 3.26 million in February and 2.78 million in March, with a Q1 total of 9.32 million.
+Line chart showing international tourist arrivals in Thailand from January to April 2026: 3.28 million in January, 3.26 million in February, 2.78 million in March and 2.37 million in April, with a cumulative total of 11.69 million.

-China remained the leading source market in early 2026, ahead of Malaysia.
-This ranking reflects a cumulative total as of April 13, 2026, not the full-year picture.
+China therefore remained Thailand’s leading source market in early 2026, ahead of Malaysia.
+This ranking reflects a cumulative total as of April 26, 2026, not the full-year picture.

 The week from April 6 to April 12, 2026 recorded 619,481 international arrivals, marking a significant increase compared with the previous week.
 This jump was largely driven by Songkran, which remains one of the biggest highlights of Thailand’s tourism calendar.